GAIR-Lab/GAIR-Lab.github.io/news/index.md

 # <i class="fas fa-tools"></i>News

 <p style="text-align: center;">
-This page includes our lab news in which Mangul Lab was featured.
+This page includes our lab news in which GAIR Lab was featured.
 </p>

 <!-- section break -->